 On 23 July 2014, the European Parliament and the Council of the European Union approved the entry into force of the eIDAS regulation on electronic identification and trust services for electronic transactions in Europe. eIDAS2 is a comprehensive framework established by the European Union whose aim is to facilitate secure and seamless digital interactions across EU Member states.

-eIDAS established a necessary framework to enable mutually recognised electronic identification and signature services in the different Member states from September 2018, the year in which the obligation of mutual recognition of electronic identities among the countries of the European Union (EU) came into force.
+eIDAS established a necessary framework to enable mutually recognised electronic identification and signature services in the different Member States from September 2018, the year in which the obligation of mutual recognition of electronic identities among the countries of the European Union (EU) came into force.

 In recent years, this regulation has allowed different online public bodies and services in the EU to use electronic identification.
 It is because eIDAS provides legal coverage to provide trust services, implement identification services, digital certificates, and electronic signatures, and enable remote identification by video to solve the problem of face-to-face identity verification

 Nevertheless, despite the undeniable progress that the implementation of this regulation has meant for individuals and businesses, only 14 Member states have notified at least one electronic identity system, and only 59% of EU residents have access to reliable and secure cross-border electronic identity systems, implies limited cross-border access of the different electronic identities and limited implementation in the public sector, where it has not been possible to implement a single cross-border electronic identity system.